|Values are valid only on day of printing.|

 -Demonstrated benefits of early detection, timely intervention, and efficacious treatment.

-In acknowledgement of the fact that screening tests do not primarily determine disease status, but measure analytes which in most cases are not specific for a particular disease, the ACMG report includes 26 conditions which did not meet all 3 selection criteria but are identified nevertheless because most of them are included in the differential diagnosis of screening results observed in core conditions (Table 1).
-Although these conditions do not meet all three selection criteria, the possibility of making the diagnosis early in life not only helps to avoid unnecessary diagnostic testing, but is also beneficial to the patient's families because genetic counseling and prenatal diagnosis can be offered for subsequent pregnancies.
+In acknowledgement of the fact that screening tests do not primarily determine disease status, but measure analytes which in most cases are not specific for a particular disease, the American College of Medical Genetics and Genomics report includes 26 secondary conditions that did not meet all 3 selection criteria but are identified nevertheless because most of them are included in the differential diagnosis of screening results observed in core conditions (see Informative Markers for Supplemental Newborn Screening at Mayo Clinic in Special Instructions).
+Although these conditions do not meet all 3 selection criteria, the possibility of making the diagnosis early in life not only helps avoid unnecessary diagnostic testing, but is also beneficial to the patient's families because genetic counseling and prenatal diagnosis can be offered for subsequent pregnancies.

 The quantitative measurements of the various amino acids, acylcarnitines, and succinylacetone support the interpretation of the complete profile but for the most part are not diagnostic by themselves.
 The interpretation is by pattern recognition.
 Abnormal results are not sufficient to conclusively establish a diagnosis of a particular disease.
-To verify a preliminary diagnosis, independent biochemical (ie, in vitro enzyme assay) or molecular genetic analyses are required, many of which are offered within the Department of Laboratory Medicine and Pathology Division of Laboratory Genetics.
+To verify a preliminary diagnosis, independent biochemical (ie, in vitro enzyme assay) or molecular genetic analyses are required, many of which are offered within Mayo Clinic's Division of Laboratory Genetics.

-The reports will be in text form only, values for the more than 60 analytes and analyte ratios will not be provided.
-A report for a normal screening result will be reported as: "In this blood spot sample, the amino acid and acylcarnitine profiles by tandem mass spectrometry showed no biochemical evidence indicative of an underlying metabolic disorder."
+The reports are in text form only, values for the more than 60 analytes and analyte ratios are not provided.
+A report for a normal screening result is reported as: "In this blood spot sample, the amino acid and acylcarnitine profiles by tandem mass spectrometry showed no biochemical evidence indicative of an underlying metabolic disorder."

-A report for an abnormal screening result will include a quantitative result of the abnormal metabolites, a detailed interpretation of the results, including an overview of the results' significance, possible differential diagnoses, recommendations for additional biochemical testing and confirmatory studies (enzyme assay, molecular analysis), a phone number for one of the contacts at the Mayo Clinic, and a phone number for one of the laboratory directors if the referring physician has additional questions.
+A report for an abnormal screening result includes a quantitative result of the abnormal metabolites, a detailed interpretation of the results, including an overview of the results significance, possible differential diagnoses, recommendations for additional biochemical testing and confirmatory studies (enzyme assay, molecular analysis), and a phone number for a contact at Mayo Clinic if the referring physician has additional questions.